Hiring Funnel for MSPs: How It Works

 Reviewing applications is a time-consuming process, not least because you can expect 118 applications, on average, for a single job.
-Nonetheless, if your hiring funnel timeline is thirty days, you should strive to complete review within a period of no longer than a week.
+Nonetheless, if your MSP hiring process timeline is thirty days, you should strive to complete the review within a period of no longer than a week.
 Otherwise, applicants may have accepted other offers, or lost interest in your company, by the time you get around to moving forward in your process.

 When reviewing, start with high-level screening and keyword filtering on resumes.
 This should eliminate about sixty percent of the applicants.
 For other applications, you may want to make brief calls with candidates to assess their abilities in more detail and determine whom you should interview.

 A month-long hiring funnel should involve a week spent on face-to-face interviews.
 For technical hires, you may also want to assign tests (such as completing a certain procedure) as part of the interview process.
 Make sure to factor in time for applicants to complete that work as well.

 Further reading 7 Questions MSPs Should Ask When Hiring a Talent

 Within a couple of days of completing interviews, everyone on your team who was involved in the MSP hiring process should make a determination about who should get a job offer.
 Once that has been decided, waste no time in contacting the candidate, making the offer, going through negotiations, and formalizing the hire.
 If you delay, you risk losing the candidate to other openings.